On Sep 9, 2009, plantladylin from South Daytona, FL (Zone 9b) wrote:

-We have only seen the Greater Flamingo a couple of times in our area, at Ponce de Leon, Inlet feeding along the marsh area.
+We have only seen the American Flamingo a couple of times in our area, at Ponce de Leon, Inlet feeding along the marsh area.
 They are amazingly beautiful birds.

-The adult Greater Flamingos are primarily pink except for the black primaries and bill tip.
+The adult American Flamingos are primarily pink except for the black primaries and bill tip.
 Juvenile birds are mostly white in plumage.

 Food consists of crustaceans, algae and mollusks that are obtained by sucking and filtering their prey from marl and mud flats.